CoMMALab/DiffVineSimPy/README.md

 Also uses [sqrtm](https://github.com/steveli/pytorch-sqrtm)

 ## Install
-Make sure you have torch and qpth in your python environment.
+Make sure you have torch and cvxpylayers in your python environment.

 ## Run